 Problem #3

-A gymnast weighing 60 kg performs on a rotating platform with a radius of 3 meters and a velocity of 5 m/s.
+A gymnast weighing 60 kg performs on a rotating platform with a radius of 3 meters and a speed of 5 m/s.
 Determine the centrifugal force experienced by the gymnast during the performance.

 Solution